The Prophet & The King: A Story About Effective Confrontation

 While David thought he had gotten away with the affair and the murder conspiracy to cover it up, God took notice.
 He had a message for David—words of conviction and condemnation—and Nathan was to be the messenger.

-His mission: Get the king to admit and renounce his egregious behavior.
+Nathan’s mission: Get the king to admit and renounce his egregious behavior.

 Nathan came up with the perfect strategy: Tell a story.